According to data from the Centers for Disease Control and Prevention or CDC, each year, one out of four older adults will have a fall.

 Kitchen fall prevention for seniors includes:

-- Only use carpeting with a non-slip backing; otherwise, get rid of carpets and throw rugs
+- Only use rugs with a non-slip backing; otherwise, get rid of them entirely

 - Encourage your senior to stay out of the kitchen until the floor fully dries after mopping

 - If a spill occurs, don’t let it linger

 - Always wear appropriate footwear (that means non-slip)